wflore19/pearai-submodule/docs/docs/setup/select-provider.md

 # Select providers

-Continue makes it easy to use different providers for serving your chat, autocomplete, and embeddings models.
+PearAI makes it easy to use different providers for serving your chat, autocomplete, and embeddings models.

 To select the ones you want to use, add them to your `config.json`.